FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 01

 When did you last feel genuinely excited about your product — not proud of it, actually excited?
-If you can't remember, that's a Stage 1 signal.
+If you can't remember, that's a Stage 1 sign.

 02

-If your product went down for a weekend and you couldn't fix it, would your first feeling be anxiety or something closer to relief?
+If your product went down for a whole weekend and you couldn't fix it, would your first feeling be panic — or something closer to quiet relief?

 03

-How many hours last week were genuinely creative vs. reactive (support, admin, maintenance)?
+How many hours last week were genuinely creative compared to reactive (support, admin, fixing things)?

 04

 Are you sleeping well?
-Disrupted sleep despite exhaustion is a physical Stage 3 marker — not a personal failing.
+Bad sleep even when you're exhausted is a Stage 3 physical sign — not a personal failing.

 05